OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 9. Switch to your deployment environment.

 10. Program the `.bin` image to the n6001 FPGA.
-Refer to the [Walkthrough: Program the FPGA via RSU](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#531-walkthrough-program-the-fpga-via-rsu) Section for step-by-step programming instructions.
+Refer to the [Program the FPGA via RSU](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#531-walkthrough-program-the-fpga-via-rsu) Section for step-by-step programming instructions.

 11. Verify the number of VFs on the newly added PF5.
 In this example, we defined 2 VFs on PF5 in Step 5.